 - 1. What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence. - 2.
 A clear message that students do not have to endure sexual harassment under any circumstance. - 3.
+Encouragement to report observed instances of sexual harassment even when the victim of the harassment has not complained. - 4.
+A clear message that student safety is the District's primary concern, and that any separate rule violation involving an alleged victim or any other person reporting a sexual harassment incident will be addressed separately and will not affect the manner in which the sexual harassment complaint will be received, investigated, or resolved. - 5.
+A clear message that, regardless of a complainant's noncompliance with the writing, timeline, or other formal filing requirements, every sexual harassment allegation that involves a student, whether as the complainant, respondent, or victim of the harassment, will be investigated and action will be taken to respond to harassment, prevent recurrence,

-Encouragement to report observed instances of sexual harassment even where the victim of the harassment has not complained. - 4.
-Information about the District's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made. - 5.
-Information about the rights of students and parents to file a criminal complaint, as applicable, including the right to file a civil or criminal complaint while the District investigation of a sexual harassment complaint continues.
+- and address any continuing effect on students. - 6.
+Information about the District's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made. - 7.
+Information about the rights of students and parents to file a civil or criminal complaint, as applicable, including the right to file a civil or criminal complaint while the District investigation of a sexual harassment complaint continues. - 8.
+A clear message that, when needed, the District will implement supportive measures to ensure a safe school environment for a student who is the complainant or victim of sexual harassment and/or other students during an investigation.